-How to Solve Writer's Block: 5 Simple Steps to Get Back to Your Book
+How to Overcome Writer's Block: 5 Simple Steps to Get Back to Your Book

 When your retreat ends, it’s time to get back to work.
 But if you simply start banging your head into the same wall in the labyrinth, you’ll just end up back where you were.

-Instead, plan ahead before your jump back in.
+Instead, plan ahead before your jump back into an overwhelming task.

 A book is a large undertaking with numerous parts.
 Certainly there are parts where you aren’t blocked, right?
-What does your daily writing habit look like on that day?
+Think about what's happening in those sections that produces more manageable tasks.

 Here are five ways you can strategically continue to write a book when you’ve had writer’s block: